Seydouba Soumah

-Seydouba Soumah (born 11 June 1991) is a Guinean professional footballer who plays as an attacking midfielder for Guinea national team.
+Seydouba Soumah (born 11 June 1991) is a Guinean professional footballer who plays as an attacking midfielder.

 Club career

 Ajax Cape Town

 Born in Conakry, Guinea, Soumah began his football career playing on the streets, before moving to South Africa and joining the youth system of Ajax Cape Town as a teenager.
 He was initially sent out on season-long loans to National First Division sides Ikapa Sporting (2008–09) and FC Cape Town (2009–10), before returning to his parent club.

 On 21 January 2011, Soumah made his debut for Ajax in the Premier Soccer League, coming off the bench in a 3–0 away victory against Platinum Stars.
 He scored his first goal in a 2–1 home win over Mpumalanga Black Aces on 6 March.
 In total, Soumah made 10 appearances in the 2010–11 season, as the club finished as runners-up.

 In September 2011, Soumah moved to National First Division side University of Pretoria.
 He bagged two goals in the first half of 2011–12 season.
 In January 2012, Tuks manager Steve Barker revealed that Soumah parted ways with the club.